These guidelines are for Run Leaders and runners to follow for the safety and enjoyment of all runners on club runs.

 Please note that whilst the run leaders are responsible for the safe operations of the group, individual runners are still responsible for their own safety and the safety of fellow runners.

 Training Session Ethos:

-- The aim of Club runs is to encourage and motivate Club members to run.
+- The aim of Club runs is to encourage and motivate Club members (and potential new members who are thinking of joining) to run.